The old rules still apply.

-He shook his head in disbelief as we continued down the path.
+He only shook his head in disbelief.

 V – THOU SHALL NOT BLOCK

-It’s not only pedestrians that clog up the bike path.
+It’s not only pedestrians that clog up a bike path.
 Cyclists are the worst offenders.
-Sometimes a cyclist will catch up with a neighbor without pulling over.
+Sometimes a biker will catch up with a neighbor without pulling over.
 Others will stick out into traffic when fixing a flat tire.
 Just the other day I came across a guy who had laid his bike on the path and was giving directions to other cyclists who were also stopped on the path.
 Double block!

 I’ve been guilty of this offense.
 I think we are surprised to see someone when we are out and about we forget where we are.
 If we are at the grocery store, it’s no big deal.
 If we are on a bike path, there are other cyclists who may not know your former band teacher and may want to get around your trip down memory lane.

 A static block is annoying but easy to circumvent.
 A more difficult task is the moving wedge.

 I can understand why people want to bike together.
 After all, it’s in the bible when Noah walked the animals two-by-two into the ark.
 I personally don’t mind.
 Biking should be fun and people should be able to chat along the way.
 But they should also be aware other cyclists will want to pass.
 Most do look out for advancing cyclist and move over with a simple request.
 Others need a little more encouragement.

 The other day a woman biking with her husband didn’t move over when I approached and seemed unresponsive when I said I was behind her.

 Her husband heard my second request and told his wife to move over, which she did but not without complaint.

 “You should have said you were behind me.”